-If you love the look of tiling window managers but don’t fancy giving up your creature comforts, keep an eye on Pop Shell — it’s a new GNOME extension in development and it’s left me seriously impressed.
+If you love the look of tiling window managers like i3, but don’t fancy giving up your creature comforts then keep an eye on Pop Shell — a new GNOME extension in development that has left me seriously impressed.

-Or to put it another way it’s i3-gap, but in GNOME Shell, natively, with all the raw power that comes from having fine-grained keyboard control PLUS all the niceties that come from having a full-bodied desktop environment too.
+Or to put it another way it’s i3-gaps, but for GNOME Shell, natively, with all the raw power that comes from that, namely fine-grained keyboard control PLUS all the niceties that of a full-bodied desktop environment too.

 Now tiling window extensions for GNOME Shell are not new.

 Sterling efforts like Material Shell, gTile and ShellTile are great because they not only deliver on this oft-requested tiling functionality but they help to push the boundaries of what GNOME Shell can be made to do.

 GNOME Shell already supports half-window tiling (aka window snapping) and there’s a setting to centre all new windows by default.

 Work to add quarter tiling window management started back in 2017 but hasn’t (to me knowledge) advanced any further since.

 But these “features” are mere crumbs compared to the ‘full loaf’ served up in proper tiling window managers like i3-wm and its ilk.

 Now, part of me is confused as to why something as basic as window tiling is missing from GNOME Shell at all.
 I appreciate it’s perhaps a bit niche, but GNOME is a niche desktop environment itself.
 It’s also built by developers and used by a huge swathe of developers… The math should stack up here, right?